awab-hassan/06-powerMTA-DEVOPS/README.md

-# Project #6 - PowerMTA Deployment.
+# Project #6 - PowerMTA Deployment on EKS.

 Project Type: Application Dockerization and Deployment on EKS Cluster.